codefresh-io/cap-docs.codefresh.io/_docs/integration/image-enrichment-overview.md

 * PRs included in this deployment
 * Jira issues, status and details for each deployment

-### Example of GitHub Action pipeline
+### Example of GitHub Action pipeline with image enrichment
-This is an example of pipeline managed by a GitHub Action.
+This is an example of a pipeline managed by a GitHub Action that includes the Codefresh step for reporting the image.
+As you can see, `CF_CONTAINER_REGISTRY_INTEGRATION` references Quay by the integration name, `quay` in this example. `CF_JIRA_INTEGRATION` also references the required JIRA account by the integration name, `jira` in the example.
+Both references do not require explicit credentials.
+In contrast, for Git information, `CF_GITHUB_TOKEN` must be defined.

 ```yaml
 name: Docker Image CI